zouhair/NHLGames/README.md

 ### No playback
 #### Player used to open, but it does not anymore --> Kill old processes of this player
 ```
-Sometimes a player process can still runs even if the stream ended and an old process of the same name can affect
+Sometimes a player process can still runs even if the stream ended and an old process of the same name
-another from starting.
-So, right click on your Windows taskbar and click on Start Task Manager (CTRL + Shift + ESC)
+can affect another from starting.
+So, right click on your Windows taskbar and click on
+Start Task Manager (CTRL + Shift + ESC)
-Go to Processes tab and right click on all of your player processes (.exe) that are running and click on End Process.
+Go to Processes tab
+Right click on all of your player processes (.exe) that are running
+Click on End Process.
 ```

 #### VLC 64 bits No playback --> use 32 bits